 This one-year pilot program aims to create a "hub and spoke" model of support for racial equity work in the research mission.
 The Center for Diversity and Inclusion is serving as a resource and adviser on projects, to make sure they fit overall goals and use resources efficiently.

 This program strives to increase diversity by recruiting scientists who identify as members of a racial or ethnic group underrepresented in STEM.
 Fellowships are available for postdoctoral training in all areas of scientific study at OHSU.
 OFDIR fellows receive mentored training as well as a chance to build community.

 - Labs are required to submit plans for how they will practice anti-racism.
 Plans will be analyzed to identify best practices.

-- A series of town halls, starting Aug.
-13, 2021, will focus on anti-racism.
-They will aim to:
+- A series of town halls that started Aug.
+13, 2021, focus on anti-racism.
+They aim to:

 - Promote best practices in labs.